 Most AMD-related blindness is attributable to neovascular form of the disease, known as choroidal neovascularization (CNV), which occurs when new, abnormal blood vessels develop in the macula.
 (The macula is responsible for central vision.)
-New treatments target these new vessels and try to prevent their development.
+Treatments target these new vessels and try to prevent their development.

-The CATT study is designed to evaluate the relative safety and efficacy of two drugs used to treat neovascular AMD on visual acuity and to evaluate how frequently the drugs should be administered.
+The CATT study was designed to evaluate the relative safety and efficacy of two drugs used to treat neovascular AMD on visual acuity and to evaluate how frequently the drugs should be administered.

 In addition to determining which drug and treatment schedule is better in treating AMD, another important aspect of the CATT concerns the cost of these treatments.
 Using conservative estimates, the price differential between the treatments could be $26,800 per patient annually, yielding a savings to Medicare of up to $3 billion per year ($8.2 million per day)!

 The latest treatments for neovascular AMD are designed to stop the growth of and leakage from abnormal blood vessels.
 These drugs are referred to anti-angiogenic drugs.
 (The word “angiogenesis” means the development of new blood vessels.)
 Drug treatment can help slow down vision loss from AMD and in some cases improve sight.
-The new drugs are injected into the vitreous of the eye, usually monthly.
+These drugs are injected into the vitreous of the eye, usually every 4-6 weeks.

-In June 2006, the FDA approved Lucentis® for treating neovascular AMD.
-The regime used in the clinical trials showing the effectiveness of Lucentis® is an intravitreal injection every month.
-Lucentis® is the most effective treatment for neovascular AMD studied to date.
-However, before Lucentis® was approved and available, many ophthalmologists began using an almost identical drug, known as Avastin® to treat neovascular AMD.
-Avastin® is another anti-angiogenic drug that is approved by the FDA to treat certain cancers.
-This “off-label” use of Avastin® appeared to offer promising results similar to that of Lucentis®, but there has been no large, carefully controlled clinical trial to evaluate its effectiveness and safety for neovascular AMD.
+Ranibizumab (Lucentis®) was the first anti-VEGF drug for treating neovascular AMD approved by the FDA in June 2006.
+The regime used in the clinical trials showing the effectiveness of ranibizumab was an intravitreal injection every month.
+Before ranibizumab was approved and widely available, many ophthalmologists began using an almost identical drug, known as bevacizumab, to treat neovascular AMD.
+Bevacizumab (Avastin®) is another anti-angiogenic drug that is approved by the FDA to treat certain cancers.
+This “off-label” use of bevacizumab appeared to offer promising results similar to that of ranibizumab, but there had not been a large, carefully controlled clinical trial to evaluate its effectiveness and safety for neovascular AMD.

-The approval and availability of Lucentis® to treat neovascular AMD has not stopped interest in Avastin®, because there are considerable cost differences in the two therapies.
-A Lucentis® treatment costs approximately $2,000 per dose while an Avastin® treatment for AMD costs approximately $50-$100.
-Considering that the both drugs require multiple treatments, this cost differential is substantial.
+The approval and availability of ranibizumab to treat neovascular AMD did not stop interest in bevacizumab because there are considerable cost differences in the two therapies.
+A ranibizumab treatment costs approximately $2,000 per dose while bevacizumab treatment for AMD costs approximately $50-$100.
+Considering that both drugs require multiple treatments, this cost differential is substantial.

-In addition to the differences and similarities of the two drugs, the issue of dosing schedule is also of great interest.
+In addition to the differences and similarities of the two drugs, the issue of dosing schedule was also of great interest.
 Widespread implementation of a fixed, every 4 week dosing schedule has obvious practical limitations and the cost of such repeated injections is considerable.
-Although the half-life of Avastin® may be longer than the half-life of Lucentis®, dosing as frequently as every 28 days with Avastin® may still be necessary to achieve the same beneficial effects as Lucentis®.
-Previous studies do not answer the question of whether a reduced dosing schedule is as effective as a fixed schedule of monthly injections.
-CATT is designed to do so.
+Before CATT, no studies had addressed the question of whether a reduced dosing schedule is as effective as a fixed schedule of monthly injections.
+CATT was designed to do so.